argoproj-labs/argocd-autopilot/docs/index.md

 ## How it works
 The autopilot bootstrap command will deploy an Argo-CD manifest to a target k8s cluster, and will commit an Argo-CD Application manifest under a specific directory in your GitOps repository.
 This Application will manage the Argo-CD installation itself - so after running this command, you will have an Argo-CD deployment that manages itself through GitOps.

-From that point on, the use can create Projects and Applications that belong to them.
+From that point on, the user can create Projects and Applications that belong to them.
 Autopilot will commit the required manifests to the repository.
 Once committed, Argo-CD will do its magic and apply the Applications to the cluster.

 An application can be added to a project from a public git repo + path, or from a directory in the local filesystem.